-Important note: The government altered this rule March 2017.
-It is no longer possible to use these particular descriptors if the reason
+Important note: The government altered this rule in March 2017, so that it was no longer possible to use this particular descriptor

 [Re following unfamiliar routes] A person should only be considered able to follow an unfamiliar journey if they

 would be capable of using public transport – the assessment of which should focus